-- Residential growth typically focused along the southern edge of the state highway and on either side of Rolleston Drive.
-Lowes Road at the time was the southern edge of higher density (still low density) development, with large lot residential properties located along the road's southern boundary.
-While a lot of these properties have now been intensified, the lack of connectivity south from Lowes Road is noticeable with most roads being cul-de-sacs and do not continue through to either Goulds Road or Oak Tree Lane.
-The section of Lowes Road between East Maddisons and Broadlands Drive is 1.115km with no intermediate through road.
-Broadlands Drive was constructed in 2010 with Clearview Primary School.
-The disbenefits of placing larger residential lots along the current edges of settlements is highlighted by the lack of connectivity along Lowes Road. - Growth of Rolleston to the east was and is limited by the Christchurch Airport's 50 dBA noise contour.
-To the north, residential growth is prevented by industrial land use and several issues created by the state highway / motorway and the rail corridor. - To the south, the Faringdon development started in 20124 jumping across Lowes Road and Foster Park, accessed from Goulds Road.
+- 5.4 Growth of Rolleston to the east was and is limited by the Christchurch Airport's 50 dBA noise contour.
+To the north, residential growth is prevented by industrial land use and several issues created by the State Highway / motorway and the rail corridor. - 5.5 To the south, the Faringdon development started in 20124 jumping across Lowes Road and Foster Park, accessed from Goulds Road.
 Faringdon is continuing to develop the block bordered by Dunns Crossing, Selwyn and Springston-Lincoln Roads, including a block recently consented via the fast-track consent process.
-The Borough and Greens (part of Faringdon) are located to the east of Springston-Rolleston Road.
-Selwyn Road is the southern edge of development with the Gammack Trust block5 preventing development further south. - In the southeastern corner of Rolleston where PC75 is located, Braithwaite, Acland Park and Falcon's Landing developments are all nearing completion or are completed.
+The Borough and The Greens (part of Faringdon) are located to the east of Springston-Rolleston Road.
+Selwyn Road is the southern edge of development with the Gammack Trust block5 preventing development further south. - In the south-eastern corner of Rolleston where PC78 is located, Braithwaite, Acland Park and Falcon's Landing developments are all nearing completion or are completed.
 Acland Park was an HAASHA (Housing Accords and Special Housing Areas Act 2013) project approved in 2016 under the name of Chelsea Green.
 The development was for 888 households and includes a commercial area and associated open space.
 Acland Park is zoned Rural Inner Plains in the Operative District Plan and General Rural Zone in the Proposed District Plan.
 The final stages of Acland Park are currently in design with all other stages sold out, including the comprehensive and super lot sites.
-PC75 and PC78 will largely complete the southeastern corner before development will likely 'jump' Lincoln Rolleston Road and Selwyn Road, to the east of the Gammack Trust block.
+PC78, combined with PC75, will largely complete the south-eastern corner before development will likely 'jump' Lincoln Rolleston Road and Selwyn Road, to the east of the Gammack Trust block. - 5.7 According to the Rolleston Structure Plan Development Sequence (2009), the south-eastern 'quadrant' was not due for implementation until 2041-2075.